animal-tree/BrokenWisdoms-NewDraft/2-Opposing-views.md

 I didn't risk to grow it out in college, but was toying with the idea.
 Independent to that, the first day I injected Dupilumab, before any beard, that night, I recurrently had the scariest sleeping-nightmare of my life, as described in [Part 1](#part-1).
 That was uncanny omen 3, as well as the two weeks [complaining in Israel](#jeremiah).

+Never had a nightmare like that, all night, before or after.

+Just happened to grow out my facial hair right before all my hair was purged.

 <!--
 Just before that, yet another premonition: the first day I injected Dupilumab, that night I had the scariest nightmare of my life.